ipb-halle/k8sTicket/docs/HowTo.md

         path: /GoldenMutagenesisWeb(/|$)(.*)
 ````
 ## Modifications to existing configuration
-Now we will modify the configuration to use k8sTicket with the exisiting Deployment.
+Now we will modify the configuration to use k8sTicket with the existing Deployment.
 ### DeploymentSpec
 Specific Labels and Annotations must be added to the Deployment.
 A general list of useable Labels and Annotations can be found [here](Documentation.md#labels).